bapple999/predictionpulse-proxy/readme.md

 ---

 ## 👋 Credits
-Built by @yourname — inspired by prediction markets, CMC, and the future of market intelligence.
+Built by @bapple — inspired by prediction markets, CMC, and the future of market intelligence.